basuabhirup/flourish_backend/README.md

-# Flourish: Capstone project for CS50W-2024
+# Flourish: Capstone Project for CS50W-2024

 Flourish is more than just an event board.
 It's a vibrant community hub connecting event organizers and participants, fostering a space for unforgettable local experiences.
 Discover a diverse range of upcoming events, filter them based on your interests, and register with just a tap.
 Organizers can seamlessly create and manage their events, track registrations, and connect with attendees, all within one convenient platform.

 ## Technology Stack

 This project was developed using Python's `Django` framework in the backend and `HTML`, `CSS` and `JavaScript (Vanilla)` on the frontend.
-For styling purpose, `Bootstrap (v5)` is also on most of the UI elements.
+For styling purpose, `Bootstrap` (v5) is also on most of the UI elements.
 To store the data, I have used `sqlite3` database for its simplicity and light-weight nature.

 ## Distinctiveness and Complexity
-This capstone project (`Flourish`) transcends the limitations of past CS50 projects like "network" and "commerce" by delving deeper into user interactionand data-manipulation.
-Here's how Flourish stands out technically:
-- Flourish incorporates a complex event model with detailed descriptions, categories, and registration functionality.
-This requires advanced data validation and manipulation on the backend using Django models and forms.
+`Flourish` distinguishes itself from past CS50 projects by venturing beyond simple data models and functionalities.
+Here's a breakdown of its technical advancements:

-- There are 5 Data Models implementing an intricate relationships between users, events, categories, and registrations.
-This complexity surpasses the simpler models used in "network" or "commerce" projects, demanding a deeper understanding of data management and relational databases in Django.
+**Complex Event Model:**  Flourish utilizes a robust Django data model with intricate relationships between users, events, categories, and registrations.
+This surpasses the simpler models used in "network" or "commerce" projects.
+It demands a thorough understanding of data normalization, relational database design principles, and proper implementation of Django Models and ForeignKey relationships.

-- A special emphasis was given on enhancing the user experience (UX) of this platform.
-In most of the frontend, several custom modal components are implemented and most of the CRUD operations on the database is performed asynchronously using vanilla JavaScript in the frontend to ensure a smoother user experience limiting the number of page reloads
-- The overall colour consistency, fonts and overall UI layout was designed as professionally as possible to make the platform appealling to new-age internet users
-- The user authentication was implemented robustly in such a manner so that only very limited information is available publicy (for unauthenticated users).
-Also, the user sensitive information like event attendees mobile number is made visible only to the event host in order to protect their privacy
-- Role based conditional UI rendering was implemented to make sure only previeleged users (like the owner of a group or the host of an event) can make edits and view some specific informations related to a particular event or group and the same checks are implemented in frontend as well as backend to make sure no unauthorized users can view any sensitive information
-- The application is designed keeping mobile-first design in mind and most of the UI layout is implemented using CSS Flex and Grid via relevant bootstrap classes to make sure a wide range of users from devices with any size can access to all the information seamlessly
+**Asynchronous User Experience:** Flourish prioritizes a smooth user experience by implementing asynchronous operations using vanilla JavaScript on the frontend.
+This minimizes page reloads and provides a more responsive feel.
+Techniques like `fetch` API is employed to achieve asynchronous data fetching and manipulation, reducing latency and improving user interaction.

+**Role-Based Access Control (RBAC):** Flourish implements robust user authentication with granular control over data access.
+This ensures user privacy by limiting publicly available information for unauthenticated users.
+Sensitive data like event attendee phone numbers is only accessible to event organizers.

+**Mobile-First Design with CSS Frameworks:** Flourish prioritizes mobile responsiveness by implementing a mobile-first design approach.
+CSS `Flexbox` and `Grid` layouts are utilized extensively, often leveraging Bootstrap classes, to ensure seamless UI rendering across a wide range of devices and screen sizes.
+This ensures optimal user experience for all users regardless of their device.

+These technical advancements elevate Flourish from a simple event board to a comprehensive and user-centric platform and I believe that it showcases a deeper understanding of Django, JavaScript, and web development best practices as compared to the previous CS50 projects.

 ## File Structure
 - This project has one application named `events` which is the entirety of this project